annelie2001/Locating-APLs/README.md

 ## Research Context

 This repository contains the full implementation of the simulation-optimization framework developed for my seminar paper in the master's program Information Systems at the Chair of Business Analytics, University of Würzburg.
-The central research question is how to efficiently allocate APLs in a way that minimizes setup and delivery costs while satisfying uncertain, spatially distributed demand under capacity constraints.
+The central research question is how to efficiently allocate APLs in a way that minimizes total last-mile delivery costs while satisfying uncertain, spatially distributed demand under capacity constraints.
 To this end, I follow an adapted version of the integrated simulation-optimization approach proposed by [Rabe et al. (2020)](http://dx.doi.org/10.1109/WSC48552.2020.9384087).

 ## Simulation-Optimization Framework

+The proposed framework includes the following steps:

 - 📦 Simulating multi-period demand using a System Dynamics (SD) model
 - 📈 Generating stochastic demand scenarios based on the SD results